IFSA Butler’s Intermediate Argentine Universities Program in Buenos Aires

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford is responsible for submitting payments to the program.

 Applicants are expected to participate in a Spanish language classroom.
 Students must have 2-3 semesters of Spanish (minimum of one year of elementary) prior to applying.
 It is preferred that students be enrolled in a Spanish course the semester before they expect to study abroad.
+The application requirements can be found on the IFSA-Butler website.

 Students are required to take 15‐16 credit hours each semester.
 All students must take the 3- credit Intensive Intermediate Spanish and 3 credit Contemporary Latin American Language and Culture classes.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.